Order of Visit: High Point # 48

 I wasn’t planning to summit Montana’s high point in 2023.
 In fact, when I finished my climb up Mt.
 Rainier, WA, (my 47th high point) with RMI in late June 2023 and one of the guides asked me if Granite Peak was next.
 I immediately started laughing.
 No way!!
 I’m no mountaineer.
 And I’m not made of money either.
 Mt.
 Rainier had been hard enough for one year.
 I’d save Montana for the following summer….
 Or so I thought.

 But then my plans for summer 2023 radically changed.
-My hiking partner got injured during our Pacific Crest Trail section-hike through Oregon.
-Then wildfires in central Oregon further stymied my progress.
+First, my hiking partner got injured during our Pacific Crest Trail section-hike through Oregon.
+Then, the wildfires in central Oregon further stymied my progress.

-And before I knew it I was reaching out to Beartooth Mountain Guides in Montana, to see if they had any last minute guided trips I might be able to hop on.
+Before I knew it I was reaching out to Beartooth Mountain Guides in Montana, to see if they had any last-minute guided trips I might be able to hop on.
 I was in luck.
 I could do a 4-day trip for the last week of August, right during the peak climbing window for Granite Peak.

 Day 0 – ROCK SKILLS DAY